connexcs/docs/docs/customer/customer.md

 + Rewrite CLI: A CLI can be re-written.
 For example, you can add `123456789` in the CLI box, and then rewrite by adding `987654321` in the re-write CLI box.
 (See **Advanced CLI Match and Manipulation** below.)

 + P-Asserted-ID: **`P-Asserted-Identification`** is another SIP Header.
-It is not presented, but allows telephone companies to identify originators on a network-only level.
+It is not presented but allows telephone companies to identify originators on a network-only level.
 A P-Asserted-ID uses the same syntax as Replace CLI.

 ![alt text][edit-cli]